rob-ng15/Silice-Playground/README.md

 The original J1 CPU (https://www.excamera.com/sphinx/fpga-j1.html with a very clear explanatory paper at https://www.excamera.com/files/j1.pdf) along with the j1eforth interactive Forth environment (https://github.com/samawati/j1eforth) was written for an FPGA with access to 16384 x 16bit (256kbit) dual port single cycle block ram, whereas the FOMU has 120kbit of block ram.
 It does however have 1024kbit of single port ram (65536 x 16bit), which is more than sufficient for j1eforth, but it has 2 cycle latency.

-j1eforth for FOMU is coded in Silice (https://github.com/sylefeb/Silice) due to my limited (i.e. NO) FPGA programming experience.
+j1eforth with the enhanced J1+ CPU for FOMU is coded in Silice (https://github.com/sylefeb/Silice) due to my limited (i.e. NO) FPGA programming experience.
 Silice provides a nice introduction to FPGA programming for those coming from more tradition software coding.
 The main challenge for the FOMU is that there is latency to the single port ram, requiring a main loop with cycles to guide memory accesses.

 I've, in my opinion, tidied up the code, to make the variables more explanatory, and to aid my coding.